Types of Finance

-The other two famous terms in Finance are the Microfinance and Trade Finance
+The other two famous terms in Finance are Microfinance and Trade Finance

 Microfinance is also known as microcredit.
-This type of finance is specifically designed for individuals who do not have easy access to financial services.
+These types of finance are specifically designed for individuals who do not have easy access to financial services.

 These individuals include unemployed and lower-income group individuals.
 Banks may even offer additional services like saving accounts, microinsurance, and training.
 The main motive behind providing microfinance is to provide an opportunity for these individuals to become self-reliant.

 Lenders often grant loans after pooling borrowers to ensure better repayment probability.
 The repayment amount on such microloans is higher than that of conventional financing due to the risk involved.

 - Educational programs on the principles of investing